zlaxton/movie_api/README.md

  - Allow users to remove a movie from their list of favorites
  - Allow existing users to deregister
  # Technical Requirements
- - The API must be a Node.js and Express application.
+ - The API is a Node.js and Express application.
-- The API must use REST architecture, with URL endpoints corresponding to the data operations listed above
+- The API use REST architecture, with URL endpoints corresponding to the data operations listed above
-- The API must use at least three middleware modules, such as the body-parser package for reading data from requests and morgan for logging.
+- The API use at least three middleware modules, such as the body-parser package for reading data from requests and morgan for logging.
-- The API must use a “package.json” file.
+- The API use a “package.json” file.
-- The database must be built using MongoDB.
+- The database is built using MongoDB.
-- The business logic must be modeled with Mongoose.
+- The business logic is modeled with Mongoose.
-- The API must provide movie information in JSON format.
+- The API provide movie information in JSON format.
-- The JavaScript code must be error-free.
+- The JavaScript code is error-free.
-- The API must be tested in Postman.
+- The API is tested in Postman.
-- The API must include user authentication and authorization code.
+- The API include user authentication and authorization code.
-- The API must include data validation logic.
+- The API include data validation logic.
-- The API must meet data security regulations.
+- The API meet data security regulations.
-- The API source code must be deployed to a publicly accessible platform like GitHub.
+- The API source code is deployed to a publicly accessible platform like GitHub.
-- The API must be deployed to Heroku.
+- The API is deployed to Heroku.
 # Dependencies
 -bcrypt
 -body-parser